Child found dead in Northwest DC trash can inside a restroom, police say

-WASHINGTON — A dead child was found around 8 a.m. on Monday in a trash can inside a Northwest D.C. restroom, according to the Metropolitan Police Department in a statement to WUSA9.
+WASHINGTON — A dead child was found dead in the trash can of a restroom around 8 a.m. on Monday in Northwest D.C., according to the Metropolitan Police Department in a statement to WUSA9.

 Officers were dispatched to investigate after reports came in of an unconscious child.
 When on the scene, officers found the child's remains inside a plastic bag of a trash can within a unisex bathroom facility.